-The firm has gradually been getting back since the unsettling days of the credit crunch when it made 43 fee-earners redundant and deferred its NQ start dates.
+The firm has long since recovered from the unsettling days of the credit crunch, when it made 43 fee-earners redundant and deferred its NQ start dates.
 In order to prevent further redundancies, a flexible working scheme was introduced in 2010, involving the vast majority of staff either working shorter weeks or taking unpaid leave.
 In 2014 it acquired sickly Scottish firm Dundas & Wilson.

 Then it abandoned an element of performance-related pay for partners in favour of pure lockstep, waving goodbye to its practice of sharing out around 5% of profits amongst star partners every year.
 The firm claimed performance-based pay was divisive and costly to administer, and unmodified lockstep certainly fits in with the egalitarian partnership ethos.

 CMS has traditionally fallen somewhat between two stools: despite sound financials it's not been considered big enough to enjoy the reputation and profits of the Magic Circle or the chasing pack.
 And whilst insiders report that staff are a “genuinely decent bunch of down to earth people" and praise of "good work, good colleagues [and] an open and unpretentious environment", it can't offer the collegiality of smaller corporate firms like Travers Smith.
 The merger with Nabarro and Olswang may see it acquire sufficient heft to go the other way.

 The firm just squeezed into the top half of the table in the 2018 and 2019 RollOnFriday Firm of the Year survey, with an overall score on 67% and 64% respectively (39th out of 65 firms).
 There was still relief at having left the "Orwellian granite block” of Mitre House (its London office) for "fabulous", "fancy" open plan offices in Cannon Street in 2015.
-However, one lawyer says the office entrance is "trying too hard to be an airport lounge" and another says "the new offices are nice, if you like working in a call centre".
+However, one lawyer said the office entrance was "trying too hard to be an airport lounge" and another said "the new offices are nice, if you like working in a call centre".